Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

 Our first result is geometric.
-We classify geodesic triangles in the generalized Cayley graph of a cubical small-cancellation group in terms of the disc diagrams that they bound in the presentation complex.
-This is a cubical analogue of Strebel's classification of geodesic triangles in $C'(\frac16)$ groups (Theorem~43 of~\cite{Strebel}), which says that any geodesic triangle bounds a disc diagram of one of a small number of very specific combinatorial types:
+We classify geodesic triangles in $\cay(X^*)$ in terms of the disc diagrams that they bound in $\widetilde X^*$.
+This is a cubical analogue of Strebel's classification of geodesic triangles in $C'(\frac16)$ groups (Theorem~43 of~\cite{Strebel}), which says that any geodesic triangle bounds a disc diagram of one of a small number of specific combinatorial types: